 Artificial Intelligence – Part 2

 The development of AI and its integration into society has created an intimate relation between us and data-based technologies.
-In this talk Gabriela will give an overview of the different areas of concern of the Ethics of AI as a discipline, including topics like Machine Ethics, Data Ethics, and Robot Human Interaction.
-She will go on to present some of the current challenges of integrating ethics into these disruptive technologies.
+In this talk Gabriela gave an overview of the different areas of concern of the Ethics of AI as a discipline, including topics like Machine Ethics, Data Ethics, and Robot Human Interaction.
+She went on to present some of the current challenges of integrating ethics into these disruptive technologies.

 Gabriela Arriagada Bruneau is a PhD candidate by the Inter-disciplinary Ethics Applied Centre (IDEA) and the Leeds Institute for Data Analysis (LIDA) at the University of Leeds.
 MSc in Philosophy, University of Edinburgh.
 Director of Applied Ethics for the Think Tank “Thinking Network” (Pensar en red) in Chile.
 Her work is mostly focused on fairness, bias, explicability, and interpretability in Data Science and AI.
 She is also interested in gender discrimination and feminist approaches to understand these issues.

 You may also be interested in Part 1 of this mini series – see Past Events section for video.

 The Society makes grants both to individuals and to organisations in support of cultural and scientific activities which increase innovation, outreach and diversity in Leeds and its immediate area.
 It also supports local museums and galleries and publications relating to the city.

 Since 1819, the Phil & Lit has been inviting the people of Leeds to hear from knowledgeable and entertaining speakers.
 Many are leaders in their field of science, arts or current affairs.
 We also hold an annual Science Fair and organise occasional visits.
 Becoming a member means that you’ll receive invitations to all these activities.
 In future, we plan to have a mix of real and virtual events.